uptudev/chronic_teleportitis/README.md

 1. Download the above tarball.
 2. Extract it somewhere.
-3. Move the enclosed `teleportigen` folder to your Noita mods folder, located under your steam directory in `%steamdir%/steamapps/common/Noita/mods`.
+3. Move the enclosed `chronic_teleportitis` folder to your Noita mods folder, located under your steam directory in `%steamdir%/steamapps/common/Noita/mods`.
 4. Make sure it's enabled in the Mods section of the Noita menu, under the name *"Chronic Teleportitis"*.
 5. Start a new game.
 You will automatically pick up the two perks, and immediately regret it as soon as you take damage or get shot at.